courselab/snaskii21/README.md

 $ ./autogen.sh
 ```

-On the other hand, if you have obtained the software form a __distribution
+On the other hand, if you have obtained the software from a __distribution
 repository__, usually as a tarball, you should already have the script
 `configure`, which performs a series of tests to collect data about the build
 platform.